wp-plugins/gregs-high-performance-seo/readme.txt

 The plugin will help you to leverage the built-in capabilities of WordPress -- which is already a semi-decent SEO platform right out the box -- by taking important content and meta-content that would otherwise not be included on the page and making it visible and useful to humans and machines alike.
 This is not automatic: it will take a little effort on your part.
 (Genuine SEO is never automatic.)
 But this plugin is designed to provide a sufficiently rich palette of tools that optimizing your site as it grows can become second nature to you.

-To help with that, in addition to extensive inline explanations for each of its over 100 separate settings, Greg's High Performance SEO also includes a detailed 5000-word usage guide and introduction to WordPress SEO.
+To help with that, in addition to extensive inline explanations for each of its over 100 separate settings, Greg's High Performance SEO also includes a detailed 6000-word usage guide and introduction to WordPress SEO.
 So you'll never be left in the dark as to what on Earth a particular setting should or could be used for.

-Although this plugin is not supported by the author in the WPMU (WordPress Multiuser) environment, independent testing by our community of users confirms that it is fully compatible with the WPMU platform.

 = What Can You Do With Greg's High Performance SEO Plugin? =